Refined universality for critical KCM: upper bounds

-for some integers $a,b$ with $b\ge W+a$, but all definitions are extended by translation.\footnote{Note however, that a translate of a helping set for a given line need not be a helping set for that line.
-For instance, in \cref{def:HdS} if the helping set is a $W$-helping set, it has to be in $S$ and not on a translate in direction $u_i$ thereof.} The direction $u_i$ will be kept implicit in the notation, so it may be useful to view $S$ as having an orientation. \begin{defn}[$W$-helping set] For $d\ge 0$, we denote by $\cH^W_d(S)$ the event that there is an infected $W$-helping set in $S$ at distance at least $d$ from its endpoints.
-We write $\cH^W(S):=\cH^W_0(S)$. \end{defn}
+for some integer $a\ge W$.
+The direction $u_i$ is kept implicit in the notation, so it may be useful to view $S$ as having an orientation. \begin{defn} For $d\ge 0$, we denote by $\cH^W_d(S)$ the event that there is an infected $W$-helping set in direction $u_i$ in $S$ at distance at least $d$ from its endpoints: